Frequently Asked Questions

 Ordering Questions

-No, The Rug Establishment is part of the CARE & FAIR initiative against illegal child labour and for the support of people working in the carpet production industries in India, Nepal and Pakistan.
+- No, The Rug Est. is part of the CARE & FAIR initiative against illegal child labour and for the support of people working in the carpet production industries in India, Nepal and Pakistan.

 Our contribution funds are used for school and training projects as well as for measures of basic medical care in the rural knotting regions often neglected by local governments.